Switch (card game): Endgame

-Last Card rule
+The first player to get rid of all of their cards wins the game.

-In some games, the "Last Card Rule" can be applied, whereby if a player is down to one card they must say "Knocking" before their turn ends.
-If they do not, they must pick up another card (or 5 if playing Turbo Switch).
-Although not an official rule, it is a rule widely accepted across Ireland and the UK.
-A player can also not end on a double of one card.
+If a player has two cards in their hand, they must say "last card" when playing one of them, to announce that they now only hold a single card.
+Failing to call "last card" (or breaking any other rule) results in a penalty of drawing two cards from the deck.

 Variations

 Black Jack

 "Black Jack" is the name of a shedding card game which shares its name with the casino card game Blackjack, and is sometimes called 7 Card Blackjack to differentiate itself from the other game.
 It is a variant of Crazy Eights.

 Dealing

 The dealer deals each player 7 cards (or 5 cards if there are more than 4 people), then places a single card face-up on the table and the remainder of the deck in a pile face-down on the table.

 A pre-determined method is used to decide which player plays first.
 It is usually the player left of the dealer who plays first.
 The game continues from there going clockwise.
 Play starts from the single card facing up.